MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/dnscmd.md

 ##### Remarks

-- The **zonerefresh** command forces a check of the version number in the master server s start of authority (SOA) resource record.
-If the version number on the master server is higher than the secondary server's version number, a zone transfer is initiated that updates the secondary server.
+- The **zonerefresh** command forces a check of the version number in the primary server s start of authority (SOA) resource record.
+If the version number on the primary server is higher than the secondary server's version number, a zone transfer is initiated that updates the secondary server.
 If the version number is the same, no zone transfer occurs.

 - The forced check occurs by default every 15 minutes.
 To change the default, use the `dnscmd config refreshinterval` command.